 - A solid marketing strategy.
 To maximize occupancy, you need a property management company with a dedicated marketing team.
 A reliable company will leverage tools and technology to promote your property and increase your potential to earn rental income.
 This includes listing your property on major platforms like Airbnb and Booking.com.
 Steer clear of property managers that only list properties on their own sites.

 - Customer service.
 In the end, it’s customer service that sets a property management company apart from the others.
 The best property managers demonstrate stellar verbal and written communication, in addition to being exceptionally responsive to your guests’ concerns.
 Excellent communication and customer care will earn your property positive reviews on platforms like Airbnb and VRBO and ultimately increase the number of bookings you receive.

 Why choose Lifeafar

-As a leader in property management in Latin America and Europe, Lifeafar oversees vacation rentals in major Colombian cities, including Medellín, Bogotá, Cali, and Cartagena, in addition to Puerto Rico and Portugal.
+As a leader in property management in Latin America and Europe, Lifeafar oversees vacation rentals in major cities in Colombia and Portugal.
+We’ll be expanding to Puerto Rico soon.

 If you need property management services in these areas, we offer the expertise and robust technological infrastructure needed to care for your property while maximizing rental profits.